University School of Law and Legal Studies: Admission

 Admissions for the five year integrated LL.B.(H) course are made on the basis of merit, which is evaluated by the 'Common Entrance Test of Guru Gobind Singh Indraprastha University - commonly knows as the CET.
 USLLS has a small batch of not more than 60 students, most of whom procure an all India rank of under 60 in CET.

 As of 2019 and onwards, The admission to USLLS will based on Common Law Admission Test marks rather than CET. (which will no longer be conducted).

 Alumni Association of University School of Law and Legal Studies

 The law school has an alumni association having a network of more than 1200 alumni across the world.

+The Alumni Association of the University School of Law and Legal Studies, GGSIPU traces its origins back to year 2006 when it was first formulated with the teachers of the Institute serving as its office bearers.
+Being an Institute in its nascent stage, the need for an effective Alumni Association was realised when the first batch of the institute was about to graduate.
+It is a registered society under The Societies Registration Act, 1860.